-For information on risk factors for iA Insurance and its operations, refer to the "Risk Management" section on pages 19 to 28 of Management's Discussion and Analysis, and to the Consolidated Financial Statements' Note 7 on Management of Risks Associated with Financial Instruments, on pages 34 to 43, note 13 on Management of Insurance Risk, on page 51 and Note 14 on Insurance Contract Liabilities and Investment Contract Liabilities on pages 52 to 58 of the Consolidated Financial Statements.
+For information on risk factors for iA Insurance and its operations, refer to the "Risk Management" section on pages 21 to 30 of the Management's Discussion and Analysis, and to the Consolidated Financial Statements' Note 7 on Management of Risks Associated with Financial Instruments, on pages 35 to 43, note 13 on Management of Insurance Risk, on page 50 and Note 14 on Insurance Contract Liabilities and Investment Contract Liabilities on pages 51 to 57 of the Consolidated Financial Statements.
+An update on the risks related to the COVID-19 pandemic is also available in the Management's Discussion and Analysis, "Risk Management" on page 30.